 Hand in hand with his wife and grandson, Eliam and his family shuffled through the narrow streets of Jerusalem to the grounds of what used to be a majestic house of God.
 Now, it was falling into disrepair and had been taken over by the priests of Baal.
 The gold on the outside still glinted in the sun and it was obvious that some work was being done to spruce things up, but it wasn’t anything like it used to be when he was a boy.

-Standing in a growing crowd of people at the base of the temple steps, Eliam began to sense an excitement among the people that he had not experienced in a very long time.
+Standing in a growing crowd of people at the base of the temple steps, Eliam sense an excitement among the people that he had not experienced in a very long time.
 Looking up, he noticed King Josiah, a spry, young man, pacing at the top of the steps.
-Next to him were Hilkiah the high priest and Shaphan the court secretary.
+Next to him were Hilkiah the high priest of Yahweh and Shaphan the court secretary.
 He couldn’t remember the last time he had seen a king talking with a priest.

 At the time the crowd stopped growing, Shaphan stretched out his hands to quiet the people down.
 Then, with a loud voice, he began to explain that during the recent temple remodeling project, some scrolls had been found: old scrolls that contained the book of the law!
 Stepping aside, he motioned for King Josiah to step up onto a small platform holding only a table.
 On the table, the scrolls lay open.